William Douglas, 4th Duke of Queensberry

-William Douglas, 4th Duke of Queensberry, (16 December 1724 – 23 December 1810) was a Scottish nobleman and landowner.
+William Douglas, 4th Duke of Queensberry, (16 December 1724 – 23 December 1810) was a British peer and courtier.
 He was popularly known as Old Q (because that letter was painted on his carriage's door) and was reputed as a high-stakes gambler.
 In 1799 he was estimated the eighth-wealthiest man (or small family unit) in Britain, owning £1M.
 He is one of ten known British millionaires that year, the royal family excluded.

 Family and royal appointee

 Born in Peebles, Queensberry was the only son of William Douglas, 2nd Earl of March, and his wife, Lady Anne Hamilton.
 He was great-grandson of the 1st Duke.